nebulous/infinitude/README.md

 Infinitude can also optionally monitor the Carrier/Bryant RS485(ABCD) bus to obtain higher resolution access to values within your thermostat, air handler, heat pump, and other devices.
 Infinitude provides a serial monitor which keeps track of the current state of registers on the serial bus, and highlights changing bytes to aid in protocol analysis.
-Serial monitoring can be done via an attached serial port or via a networked serial bridge.
+Serial data can be monitored via an attached serial port or via a networked serial bridge.

 <img src="http://i.imgur.com/5Ge1zEM.png" />